elastic/rally/docs/track.rst

 All tasks in the ``schedule`` list are executed sequentially in the order in which they have been defined.
 However, it is also possible to execute multiple tasks concurrently, by wrapping them in a ``parallel`` element.
 The ``parallel`` element defines of the following properties:

 * ``clients`` (optional): The number of clients that should execute the provided tasks.
 If you specify this property, Rally will only use as many clients as you have defined on the ``parallel`` element (see examples)!
+* ``ramp-up-time-period`` (optional, defaults to 0): The time-period in seconds across all nested tasks to spend in ramp-up.
+If this property is defined here, it cannot be overridden in nested tasks.
+This property requires ``warmup-time-period`` to be set as well, which must be greater than or equal to the ramp-up time.
+See the section on :ref:`ramp-up <track_ramp_up>` for more details.
 * ``warmup-time-period`` (optional, defaults to 0): Allows to define a default value for all tasks of the ``parallel`` element.
 * ``time-period`` (optional, no default value if not specified): Allows to define a default value for all tasks of the ``parallel`` element.
 * ``warmup-iterations`` (optional, defaults to 0): Allows to define a default value for all tasks of the ``parallel`` element.